adq8z9/le_accounting_nip/NUD fan.md

 The movement-flow of the transfer can be normally interpreted as going from the 'acc_credit_lacc' (negative entry) to the 'acc_debit_lacc' (positive entry) account.

 The following fields are used as described in the "content"-field:
-"description".
+`"description"`.

 ## Accounting ledger / journal